 GP - Fotolia

-Containers have been a staple of the Linux world for many years, and, in that time, the methods used for backing up containers have changed very little.
+Containers have been a staple of the Linux world for many years, and, in that time, methods of container data protection for businesses have changed very little.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.